GustavePate/lycheesync/README.md

     sudo apt-get install python3-dev python3 python3-pymysql python3-click python3-pil python3-dateutil libjpeg-dev

-PS: You may need to activate universe repository for you distribution first.
+PS: Depending on your distro version, you may need to activate universe repository for you distribution first.

 ### Adjust configuration